mbalfakeih/Vampire-Case-Study/README.md

 Code was ran with Vampire 4.9 (commit 5ad494e78), and all theorems in `theorems` folders could be proven using `prove_properties.sh` within the time limit on a Lenovo Legion 5 15ARH05 (82B5).

 ## File Extensions
-- '.ax' refers to axioms
+- `.ax` refers to axioms
-- '.p' refers to theorems that follow from the axioms
+- `.p` refers to theorems that follow from the axioms
-- '.imp' refers to theorems that we believe follow from the axioms, but Vampire is unable to prove.
+- `.imp` refers to theorems that we believe follow from the axioms, but Vampire is unable to prove.
 (If you believe this is not the case, then feel free to make a pull request that, quite literally, proves us wrong)